-Anyone who used their Bank of America, Chase, TD Bank, or Capital One-issued credit or debit card to make a purchase from a foreign company or while traveling overseas.
+Anyone who used their Bank of America, TD Bank, or Capital One-issued credit or debit card to make a purchase from a foreign company or while traveling overseas.

 What’s Going On?